CatsenjoyobservingClouds/telegram-data-analysis/README.md

 # Telegram Dialogs Data Analysis: Step-by-Step Guide
-How to complete an interesting project with just basic knowledge of Python and pandas.
+How to complete an interesting project with just basic knowledge of Python and pandas.<br>
+Used helpful repositories [telegram-dialogs-analysis-v2](https://github.com/SanGreel/telegram-dialogs-analysis-v2) and [telegram-data-collection](https://github.com/SanGreel/telegram-data-collection).

 ## How can this project help on your path?
 *Consists of three steps to download and use your dialogs data from telegram app.<br>